cran/optparse/README.md

         -c NUMBER, --count=NUMBER
             Number of random normals to generate [default 5]

+    Error in parse_args(parser, args = c("--help")) : help requested

+Note by default when `optparse::parse_args` sees a `--help` flag it will first print out a usage message and then either throw an error in interactive use or call `quit` in non-interactive use (i.e. when used within an Rscript called by a shell).
+To disable the error/quit set the argument `print_help_and_exit` to `FALSE` in `parse_args` and to simply print out the usage string one can also use the function `print_usage`.

 `optparse` has limited positional argument support, other command-line parsers for R such as `argparse` have richer positional argument